 Please find answers to frequently asked questions regarding PaRD below.

-The International Partnership on Religion and Sustainable Development (PaRD) brings together members and partners from all over the world in order to harness the positive impact of religion in sustainable development and humanitarian assistance.
+The International Partnership on Religion and Sustainable Development (PaRD) brings together members and partners from all over the world in order to harness the positive impact of religion and values in sustainable development and humanitarian assistance.
 PaRD aims at greater and institutionalized communication and coordination between secular and non-secular actors to contribute towards a more coherent and effective international agenda on religion and development.

 Please refer to our mission statement and our partnership principles for a detailed explanation of PaRD and what we strive to achieve.
 For an overview of PaRD's structure, please find out about our members, learn about our partners, and visit our world map.
 For further information, please visit the news archive, sign up to the quarterly PaRD newsletter, and visit the knowledge center.